 Exposition Park is located across from USC and is one of LA’s cultural hubs.
 This park is located off of the 110 freeway – well marked signs on the 110 indicate which exit to take.
 The Natural History Museum, California Science Center including the Air & Space building, the LA Coliseum (home to the 1932 and 1984 summer Olympics), the sunken rose garden, the African American Museum and other outdoor attractions are located here.

 Admission to the Rose Garden, the African American Museum and the Air & Space building are free.
 Exposition Park has its own paid parking garage on Exposition Park Drive (off of South Figueroa) although you can, if very lucky, find a parking spot along parts of both sides of Exposition Blvd directly across from USC and walk into the park through the sunken Rose garden.
 Hundreds of various roses are planted in this garden and its a relaxing place to either sit down or walk through.
 A new parking garage is now open right next to the Natural History Museum (accessible off of Exposition Blvd).
-The Gold Line of the Metro runs right by USC and Exposition Park and you can easily walk from the nearest stop across Exposition Blvd to the entrance to Exposition Park.
+The Metro’s Exposition line runs right by USC and Exposition Park and you can easily walk from the nearest stop across Exposition Blvd to the entrance to Exposition Park.

 Be sure to also visit the teeter totter near the main parking behind the IMAX & the Science Center.
 A several ton truck hangs from one end and at the other end are ropes set along various distances of the other end of the teeter totter.
+Remarkably this truck pulled the Space Shuttle Endevour (306,000 pounds) through the streets of Los Angeles – at several mph to its final resting place in Exposition Park in 2012.

 You can pull down on the ropes with not too much force and you will lift the entire truck – almost effortlessly. (even kids can do this!)
 A United Airline Jet and other military planes are anchored to the ground nearby and make good photo opportunities.